rssh/scala-gopher/README.md

-## asynchronous implementation of go-like channels/selectors in scala
+## Gopher: asynchronous implementation of go-like channels/selectors in scala

 ### Dependences: